Privacy Policy

 5. How do we share the information with other companies?

 Our business is generally covered by strict confidentiality, and we do not share any kind of client or case information in breach of the framework regulating our law practice activities.
-We will not disclose any personal data to third parties other than in the cases where (i) it has been specifically agreed between Moll Wendén and you, (ii) when, in the framework of a certain assignment, it is necessary in order to safeguard your rights, (iii) it is necessary in order for us to fulfil a legal obligation or comply with a decision from a Regulatory Authority or a court decision, (iv) in the case we hire a third party for services performed on our behalf.
+We will not disclose any personal data to third parties other than in the cases where (i) it has been specifically agreed between Moll Wendén and you, (ii) when, in the framework of a certain assignment, it is necessary in order to safeguard your rights, (iii) it is necessary in order for us to fulfil a legal obligation or comply with a decision from a regulatory authority or a court decision, (iv) in the case we hire a third party for services performed on our behalf.

 5.2 Example on recipients of personal data are:

-5.3
+5.3 Events

-5.4
+5.4 Digital tools

 6. Transfers to countries outside the EU/EEA

-We may also employ an approved code of conduct in accordance with art.
-40 GDPR and the requirements set out in art.
-46.2 (e) GDPR or utilize an approved certification mechanism pursuant to article 42 GDPR in accordance with the requirements set out in art.
-46.2 (f) GDPR.
+We may also employ an approved code of conduct in accordance with Article 40 GDPR and the requirements set out in Article 46.2(e) GDPR, or utilise an approved certification mechanism pursuant to Article 42 GDPR in accordance with the requirements set out in Article 46.2(f) GDPR.

 7. Your rights

-In your capacity as a data subject, you may have the right to:
+As a data subject, you may have the right to:

 I. Gain access to your personal data

-• You are also entitled to obtain a copy of the personal data which is being processed.
+You are also entitled to obtain a copy of the personal data which is being processed.

 II.
 Demand rectification of your personal data